Honest Definition of Our Parental Fear

 For a child with a neurological diagnosis, screen-time management needs to be an external form of help, and as such it falls within the category of assistive technology.
 Assistive Technology (AT) is defined as any equipment or software designed to help people overcome challenges or disabilities so they can learn, communicate, and function better.
 An audiobook is assistive technology for someone with dyslexia.
 A wheelchair is AT for people with mobility issues.
 Your day planner is assistive technology for organizing your life.
 Smartphone apps assist us in everything these days – from meditation to – ironically, screen time management.

 Children with ADHD need a crutch for their ability to self-regulate, which is impaired or non-existent.
 Yes, their self-control needs crutches.
 Because it’s broken.
 A person with a broken leg cannot walk without crutches, and we don’t expect them to.
 For parents of children with special needs, removing the temptation for digital media overuse through effective screen time management techniques is a much more realistic strategy than expecting these kids to do it on their own.
-Such expectations would be unrealistic, and would lead to unnecessary conflict and damage to the relationship.
+Expectations to resist the digital drug on their own would be unfair, and would lead to unnecessary conflict and damage to the relationship.

 - Establish family rules to limit screen time for your child.
 For example, screen time only starts after all homework and chores are completed (and after the parent has performed quality control!), and is limited to one or two hours a day.
 American Academy of Pediatrics Family Media Plan tool is an excellent place to start.
-A great book on the subject is iRules: What Every Tech-Healthy Family Needs to Know about Selfies, Sexting, Gaming, and Growing up by Janell Burley Hofmann.
+There are a lot of great books on the subject of screen time management.

 - Time management and organizational skills are not the strong suit for a child with ADHD.
 So, write down a detailed schedule for them listing all activities they need to complete before and after school, micromanaged down to “brush your teeth” and “make your bed” level, and use it as a guide to structure their day and keep them organized.
 “Yes, you can have your iPad as soon as A, B and C on your list are completed”.